Screensaver: Screen protection

-Before the advent of LCD screens, most computer screens were based on cathode-ray tubes (CRTs).
-When the same image is displayed on a CRT screen for long periods, the properties of the exposed areas of the phosphor coating on the inside of the screen gradually and permanently change, eventually leading to a darkened shadow or "ghost" image on the screen, called a screen burn-in.
-Cathode-ray tube televisions, oscilloscopes and other devices that use CRTs are all susceptible to phosphor burn-in, as are plasma displays to some extent.

-Screen-saver programs were designed to help avoid these effects by automatically changing the images on the screen during periods of user inactivity.
+Before the advent of LCD screens, most computer screens were based on cathode-ray tube (CRT) technology.
+When an image is displayed on a CRT screen for a long period, the properties of the exposed areas of the phosphor coating on the inside of the screen gradually and permanently change, eventually leading to a darkened shadow or "ghost" image on the screen, called screen burn-in.
+Televisions, oscilloscopes and other devices that use a CRT are susceptible to phosphor burn-in, as are plasma displays to some extent.
+Screensavers were originally designed to help avoid these effects by automatically changing the images on the screen during periods of user inactivity.

-For CRTs used in public, such as ATMs and railway ticketing machines, the risk of burn-in is especially high because a stand-by display is shown whenever the machine is not in use.
+For CRTs used in public, such as an automated teller machine (ATM) and railway ticketing machine, the risk of burn-in is especially high because a stand-by display is shown whenever the machine is not in use.
 Older machines designed without burn-in problems taken into consideration often display evidence of screen damage, with images or text such as "Please insert your card" (in the case of ATMs) visible even when the display changes while the machine is in use.
 Blanking the screen is not a valid option as the machine can be perceived as out of service.
 In these applications, burn-in can be prevented by shifting the position of the display contents every few seconds, or by having a number of different images that are changed regularly.

-Later CRTs were much less susceptible to burn-in than older models due to improvements in phosphor coatings, and because modern computer images are generally lower contrast than the stark green- or white-on-black text and graphics of earlier machines.
-LCD computer monitors, including the display panels used in laptop computers, are not susceptible to burn-in because the image is not directly produced by phosphors (although they can suffer from a less extreme and usually non-permanent form of image persistence).
+Later CRTs were much less susceptible to burn-in due to improvements in phosphor coatings, and because modern computer images are generally lower contrast than the stark green-on-black or white-on-black text and graphics of earlier systems.
+LCD computer monitors, including the display panels used in laptop computers, are not susceptible to burn-in because the image is not directly produced by phosphors although they can suffer from a less extreme and usually non-permanent form of image persistence.

-Modern usage
+While modern screens are not susceptible to burn-in, screensavers are still used for other purposes.
+They usually feature moving graphics and sometimes sound.

+Physical security

 GNOME Screensaver has an option for password protection.

-While modern screens are not susceptible to the issues discussed above, screensavers are still used.
-Primarily these are for decorative/entertainment purposes, or for password protection.
-They usually feature moving images or patterns and sometimes sound effects.

-As screensavers are generally expected to activate when users are away from their machines, many screensavers can be configured to ask users for a password before permitting the user to resume work.
-This is a basic security measure against another person accessing the machine while the user is absent.
+As a screensaver usually activates when the user is away, some screensavers ask users for a password before relinquishing control of the screen for normal computer use.
+This is a basic security measure against another person accessing the machine while the user is away.

+Background work

-Some screensavers activate a useful background task, such as a virus scan or a volunteer computing application (such as the SETI@home project).
+Some screensavers activate a background task, such as a virus scan or a volunteer computing application (such as the SETI@home project).
 This allows applications to use resources only when the computer would be otherwise idle.
 The Ken Burns panning and zooming effect is sometimes used to bring the image to life.